+Peter V'landys (Chairman)

+Tony McGrath

-Peter V'landys (Chairman) Tony McGrath The Hon.
-Peter Beattie AC Wayne Pearce OAM Dr Gary Weiss Professor Megan Davis Amanda Laing
+The Hon.
+Peter Beattie AC

+Wayne Pearce OAM

+Dr Gary Weiss

+Professor Megan Davis

+The Hon.
+Kate Jones (appointed 11 November 2020)

-17. RELATED PARTY DISCLOSURES (CONTINUED)
+16. RELATED PARTY DISCLOSURES (CONTINUED)

 (b) Compensation of Key Management Personnel

 Key Management Personnel are those who have the authority and responsibility for planning, directing and controlling the activities of Australian Rugby League Commission Limited and National Rugby League Limited, directly or indirectly, including all directors (executive and otherwise).
 The remuneration of Key Management Personnel for the full year is as follows: